fudgemss/avio-wiki/docs/getting-started.md

 !!! warning "Trusted Users Only"
         Only give the ability to add external apps to trusted users.
-Unauthorised use of this permission can result in your server being raided, and potentionally detroyed.
+Unauthorised use of this permission can result in your server being raided, and potentially destroyed.

         Team Avio is not liable for any accidental invite of Avio Bot to your server.